ErikMcClure/erikmcclure.github.io/content/blog/i-cant-hear-anything-below-80-hz.md

 categories = ["blog"]
 comments = [5770789685172286302, 5784181064530818725, 6668069236486074249, 9115042684401120312]
 date = "2017-03-07T15:06:00Z"
-title = "I Can't Hear Anything Below 80 Hz*" updated = "2017-03-12T19:03:32.000+00:00"
+title = "I Can't Hear Anything Below 80 Hz" updated = "2017-03-12T19:03:32.000+00:00"
-draft = true

 [author]
 name = "Erik McClure"
 uri = "https://plus.google.com/104896885003230920472"

 +++
-{{%blockquote%}}** at a comfortable listening volume.*{{%/blockquote%}}

-**EDIT: I have confirmed all the results presented here by taking the low frequency test with someone standing physically next to me.
+{{<blockquote>}}<b>UPDATE:</b> I have confirmed all the results presented here by taking the low frequency test with someone standing physically next to me.
 They heard a tone beginning at 30 Hz, and by the time I could hear a very faint tone around 70 Hz, they described the tone as "conversation volume level", which is about 60 dB.
 I did not reach this perceived volume level until about 120 Hz, which strongly correlates with the experiment.
-More specific results would require a professional hearing test.**
+More specific results would require a professional hearing test.{{</blockquote>}}

 For almost 10 years, I've suspected that something was wrong with my ability to hear bass tones.
 Unfortunately, while everyone is used to people having difficulty hearing high tones, nobody takes you seriously if you tell them you have difficulty hearing *low* tones, because most audio equipment has shitty bass response, and human hearing isn't very precise at those frequencies in the first place.
 People generally say "oh you're just supposed to *feel* the bass, don't worry about it."
 This was extremely frustrating, because one of my hobbies is writing music, and I have struggled for years and years to do proper bass mixing, which is basically the only activity on the entire planet that actually requires hearing subtle changes in bass frequencies.
 This is aggravated by the fact that most hearing tests are designed to detect issues with high frequencies, not low frequencies, so all the basic hearing tests I took at school gave test results back that said "perfectly normal".
 Since I now have professional studio monitor speakers, I'm going to use science to prove that I have an abnormal frequency sensitivity curve that severely hampers my ability to differentiate bass tones.
 Unfortunately, at the moment I live alone and nowhere near anyone else, so I will have to prove that my equipment is not malfunctioning without being able to actually hear it.